Who was questioned by the FBI in the Kavanaugh probe?

 Patrick "P.J."
 Smyth, who Ford said had also attended the party, told investigators he had "no knowledge" of the gathering Ford described or any allegation of misconduct by Kavanaugh, according to his attorney, Eric Bruce.

-The FBI also spoke with two more of Kavanaugh's high school classmates, Chris Garrett, whom Ford has said she "went out with for a few months," and Timothy Gaudette, who is listed in Kavanaugh's calendars as having hosted a July 1, 1982, gathering that Kavanaugh attended.
+The FBI also spoke with two more of Kavanaugh's high school classmates, Chris Garrett, whom Ford has said she "went out with for a few months," and Timothy Gaudette, who is listed in Kavanaugh's calendars as having hosted the 1982 gathering that Kavanaugh attended.

+A member of Ford's legal team said in a statement that had Ford been interviewed, she would have told the FBI that the assault did not occur at the party because she knew well the people who were listed as having attended and would have remembered if they were there.

 WHO HASN'T BEEN INTERVIEWED?